 Since 2015 and prior to opening The Prisoner Wine Co in the Napa Valley, The Makery Experience was held in select cities domestically including Brooklyn, Denver and Los Angeles.
 These one-night events featured local craftspeople and their stories – combined with music, food and wines from The Prisoner Wine Co.

-The Wines
+The Prisoner Wines

 Every metallic label features a different number for the No 39007 Chenin Blanc (blended slightly with Viognier).
 A wine with a theme referring to a prisoner, the cork is labeled with, “He is anonymous – and still, with-out him, the whole of it would crumble”.
 Pale yellow in the glass the 2016 The Prisoner Wine Co No 39007 Chenin Blanc shows notes of dried straw and stone fruit including nectarine and melon on the bouquet.
 What is immediately noticeable on the palate is the wine’s texture and grip; it is oily, almost briny in feel and certainly carries plenty of weight across the palate.
-An interesting mix of both pineapple and citrus flavors especially lingering on the finish.
+An union of both pineapple and citrus flavors linger on the finish.
 This is a memorable wine because of its structure.

-The label on their flagship wine is an etching of a prisoner drawn by the famous artist Goya (Phinney was introduced to this piece from a print his parents had given him as a present).
-The grapes for this wine are sourced from high quality vineyards throughout the Napa Valley.
-When Dave Phinney owned this label, it was typically a five varietal blend including Zinfandel, Cabernet Sauvignon, Syrah, Charbono and Petite Syrah.
 The Prisoner Wine Co 2016 The Prisoner is a blend of Zinfandel, Cabernet Sauvignon, Petite Syrah and Charbono.
-Shows more dark fruit on the bouquet then red fruit although there is a note of raspberry throughout the aromas.
+Shows more dark fruit on the bouquet than red fruit although there is a note of raspberry throughout the aromas.
 Also hints of bittersweet chocolate.
 Unlike the bouquet, the palate is fairly fruit forward.
-Supple and very rounded in texture features layers of flavor without the heavy influence of tannin.
-Also notes of cherry and a noticeable darker spice linger on the finish.
+Supple and very rounded in texture, this wine features layers of flavor without the heavy influence of tannin.
+There are also notes of cherry and a noticeable darker spice linger on the finish.

 After one is exposed to the variety of creative labeling from The Prisoner Wine Co wines, one may start looking at the world a bit differently and wondering what the limits are for wine labeling creativity.
 Everything becomes a potential label, toilet paper, wire, random images of animal heads, household utensils – oh the list goes on.